NikolaOjkicCode/Humble_Beginnings/Think_Java_Book/.1.Chapter/README.md

 # The way of the program
-## Important notes and pices of code,from this chapter of the book!
+## Important notes and pieces of code,from this chapter of the book!

 Java programs are made up of class and method defnitions, and methods are made up of statements.
 A statement is a line of code that performs a basic